snotball/mirror-webrtc/README.md

 With WebRTC, signaling can be done in any way you desire; it can be any arbitrary method of sending a handfuld of messages back and forth between peers, so they can establish [RTCConnections](./Unity/RTCConnection.cs).
 When joining a host, the client _offers_ his connection information to the host via signaling, which the host decides to _answer_ with his connection information.

-[RTCSignaler](./Unity/RTCSignaler.cs) is a base class that all signalers must inherit from to integrate with the transport.
+[RTCSignaler](./Unity/RTCSignaler.cs) is an abstract base class that all signalers must inherit from to integrate with the transport.
 Signalers should be added as neighbors to the transport Component.

 In this implementation, multiple signalers can function in parallel allowing for better cross-platform support.
 The following signalers are optional and can be picked and chosen at will.
 Because established connections are separate from the signaling process itself, signaling services can be started or stopped independently of game sessions.